 - Quick Project: Eligible organizations may apply for funds to support arts events for the public.
-QuickProject funds support small and emerging arts organizations and the public projects of informal arts groups through fiscal sponsors (see limitations on page 5).
+QuickProject funds support small and emerging arts organizations and the public projects of informal arts groups through fiscal sponsors (see limitations here).
 Funds are intended to foster public participation in the arts and are not intended for the purchase of equipment.
 (See Glossary, for definition of Capital Expenses.)

 - Technical Assistance: All organizations eligible for grant funding under any Commission program may apply for Technical Assistance grants that support organizational development.
 These funds may be applied to fees for professional consultant services in two areas: